 The Cuban Peso (CUP), only useful for citizens when they pay standard bills like electricity, gas, phone services, and food at local markets.

-- If possible, do not bring US currency to be trade into CUC ( Cuban convertible Pesos).
-The Us dollars are over taxed by all banks, while exchanging them into local currency.
+- If possible, do not bring US currency to be trade into CUC (Cuban convertible Pesos).
+The US dollars are over taxed by all banks, when exchanging them into local currency.